Sherlocq Launches The First AI-Native Regulatory Intelligence Platform For Global Financial Services

 INDUSTRY VOICES

 "Regulatory complexity has been accelerating for years and this is only compounding with the recent trends toward fragmentation around the globe.
 The tools available to compliance professionals have not kept pace.
 Sherlocq addresses that gap in a way that is substantive, not superficial.
 What distinguishes this platform is that it has been built with a genuine understanding of how regulated institutions work and what they actually need to be more effective and more efficient.
 The depth, the traceability, and the institutional-grade approach reflect the kind of rigour that regulators and boards rightly expect.
-I am proud to support Bhavin and the Sherlocq team as they bring this important product to market."

-- Bryan Stirewalt, Former Chief Executive, Dubai Financial Services Authority; Former National Bank Examiner, Office of the Comptroller of the Currency; Board Advisor, Sherlocq
+I am proud to support Bhavin and the Sherlocq team as they bring this important product to market," said Bryan Stirewalt, Former Chief Executive, Dubai Financial Services Authority; Former National Bank Examiner, Office of the Comptroller of the Currency; Board Advisor, Sherlocq.

-'Running a banking group across more than 35 markets meant living with regulatory complexity as a daily operational reality.
-Our teams were talented & diligent but the tools available forced them into a process that was slow, fragmented and heavily manual.
+"Running a banking group across more than 35 markets meant living with regulatory complexity as a daily operational reality.
+Our teams were talented and diligent but the tools available forced them into a process that was slow, fragmented and heavily manual.
 Sherlocq solves that problem.
 It gives compliance and legal professionals the structured multi-jurisdictional intelligence that I would have wanted for my team.
-This is the platform the industry has always needed.”

-- Arnold Ekpe, Former Group Chief Executive Officer, Ecobank Group; Board Advisor, Sherlocq
+This is the platform the industry has always needed,” said Arnold Ekpe, Former Group Chief Executive Officer, Ecobank Group; Board Advisor, Sherlocq.

 ABOUT SHERLOCQ